RayChen200318/RayChen200318.github.io/_pages/about.md

 **· Coding and Maintenance:** Develop algorithms and models for research projects to implement the necessary experimental functions.<br>
 **· Assisting in Paper Writing:** Participate in the writing and editing of academic papers, including drafting manuscripts, creating figures, and organizing references.<br>
 **· Meeting Participation:** Regularly attend research group meetings to report work progress, discuss research issues, and plan next steps.<br>
-**· Communication and Collaboration:** Communicate with team members and other researchers to promote information sharing and collaboration.<br>
 **· Teaching Assistance:** Assist the professor in preparing course materials and guiding students in completing related tasks.<br>
 <br>
 <div style="display: flex; justify-content: space-between;">